Total Live Articles: 445

 NICE guideline [NG91] Otitis media (acute): antimicrobial prescribing.
 Last updated Mar 2022.

-AOM can be caused by both bacteria and viruses, commonly both are present at the same time.
+AOM can be caused by both bacteria and viruses.
+It is common for both bacterial and viral infections to be present at the same time.

 • Haemophilus influenzae